janis-commerce/webhook-trigger/migration-guides/v1-to-v2.md

 This has to be defined as the URL of the Queue of the Webhook Service.
 It should look something like this: `https://sqs.region.amazonaws.com/accountId/WebhookEvents`

+## New permissions required

+You need to add required permissions as mentioned in the [README](/README.md#permissions).

 ## `Webhook.send()` returns a different type

 Previously, this method returned a raw object with `statusCode` and `body` from the Webhooks service.
 It also could reject if the upstream service failed.